wssimms/gssquared/Docs/ControlOverlay.md

 The Button Group ID is like for radio buttons.
 When a button with a given ID is made active, all other buttons with the same ID are made inactive.

+The Callback can be done as a function pointer; or, we can just define lots of different subclasses of Button and callback() is a method that's overridden in each subclass. tomato, tomahto?

 ### Slot Tile

 * Slot number
 * Slot Type (standard slot, Apple IIe memory slot, Apple IIgs memory slot, etc.)
 * Slot text (text descriptor of what's in the slot)

+### Image Tile

+Just display an image.

 ### Text Tile